 In a room on the first floor there is the 'Madonna and Child in Glory with Angels and Saints' by Niccolò Circignani (aka Pomarancio, 1570-1630), which comes from the Church of San Francesco.
 On the upper floors you can see some votive bronzes found at the Shrine of nearby Monte Acuto and dating from the 6th and 5th centuries BC.

-Also very interesting at Umbertide are the archaeological remains on Mount Acuto, a site which exercised control over the territory in ancient times.
-Here we find the so-called "Castellieri", which were essentially watch towers.
+The archaeological remains on Mount Acuto are also interesting to see near Umbertide - this site exercised control over the territory in ancient times.
+Here you can see the remains of the so-called "Castellieri", which were essentially watch towers.
 Materials have been discovered here dating back to the 10th-13th centuries BC, including fragments of pottery vessels that were used for cooking.

 The Castellieri were abandoned as places of military defense around the 10th or 11th century BC and by the 6th century BC they were used as a place of worship by the Umbrian people.
 Mount Acuto was also inhabited in Hellenistic and Roman periods, as shown by some fragments of black-painted pottery and some coins found here.